 - Integrated Prebid.js by yourself, then you need to review the Prebid’s User ID module and add it to the wrapper modules.

-- Partnered with a managed header bidding provider, ask them if they support the Unified ID module.
-If they don’t, then encourage them to adopt as it will increase the match rate and bid rate.
+- Partnered with a managed header bidding provider and asked them if they support the Unified ID module.
+If they don’t, encourage them to adopt, as it will increase the match and bid rates.

-Though the initiative is taken to create a simplified version of cookie-syncing, The Trade Desk’s solution requires the integration of SSPs, Ad Exchanges, DSPs, and other data companies with the Unified ID to synchronize the data well.
-In contrast, DigiTrust’s ID solution doesn’t require integration.
+Though the initiative is taken to create a simplified version of cookie-syncing, The Trade Desk’s solution requires the integration of SSPs, ad exchanges, DSPs, and other data companies with the Unified ID to synchronize the data well.

-“The objective has always been to go from many IDs to some IDs, not just to one.”
+“The objective has always been to go from many to some IDs, not just to one.”

-The unified ID has its drawbacks.
+Having said that, Unified ID 2.0 has its drawbacks.
 One, it gives too much power to one industry player.
-Basically, the entire industry will rely on The Trade Desk to identify users on the open web (if Unified ID becomes the only solution).
-Two, it is vulnerable to ITP and Chrome’s upcoming browser changes.
+The entire industry will rely on The Trade Desk to identify users on the open web (if Unified ID 2.0 becomes the only solution).
+It is vulnerable to ITP (Intelligent Tracking Prevention) and Chrome’s upcoming browser changes.

-ID5 is an industry-shared solution that can be used by any publishers and ad tech companies that want to skip the cookie-syncing process with their partners.
-It can provide publishers immediate access to the data.
-By the time we wrote this article, ID5 had 40+ publishers and ad tech platforms, and managers more than 2.5 billion advertising IDs per month for its partners.
+ID5’s IdentityCloud is an industry-shared solution that can be used by publishers and ad tech companies that want to skip the cookie-syncing process with their partners.
+It can provide advertisers access to the publisher’s data.
+By the time we wrote this article, ID5 had 40+ publishers and ad tech platforms and managers more than 2.5 billion advertising IDs per month for its partners.

-It is available as an API to the publishers and can be integrated into the CMS and also Prebid supports ID5.
-The publishers can utilize the ID5 in header bidding auctions on the websites by using the User ID module.
+It is available as an API to the publishers, can be integrated into the CMS, and Prebid also supports ID5.
+The publishers can utilize the ID5 in header bidding auctions on the websites using the User ID module.
 To clear the basics, here’s a flowchart of how ID5 connects publishers and SSPs:

-By using the combination of soft signals and hard signals to link its IDs.
-While hard signals represent hashed email addresses, login alliance IDs, etc, soft signals include data points like IP address, timestamp, URLs, etc., and are used when there are no hard signals.
+By using a combination of soft signals and hand signals to link its IDs.
+While hard signals represent hashed email addresses, login alliance IDs, etc., soft signals include data points like IP addresses, timestamps, URLs, etc., and are used when there are no hard signals.

 Highlights: